 A multiplier is defined as the system of economic transactions that follow a disturbance in an economy.
 Any economic disturbance affects an economy in the same way as does a drop of water in a still pond.
 It creates a large primary "ripple" by causing a direct change in the purchasing patterns of affected firms and institutions.
 The suppliers of the affected firms and institutions must change their purchasing patterns to meet the demands placed upon them by the firms originally affected by the economic disturbance, thereby creating a smaller secondary "ripple."
-In turn, those who meet the needs of the suppliers must change their purchasing patterns to meet the demands placed upon them by the suppliers of the original firms, and so on; thus, a number of subsequent "ripples" are created in the economy.
+In turn, those who meet the needs of the suppliers must change their purchasing patterns to meet the demands placed upon them by the suppliers to meet the demands placed upon them by the suppliers of the original firms, and so on; thus, a number of subsequent "ripples" are created in the economy.